-Sessions will usually take place on a weekly basis at first, and then may be scheduled less frequently as treatment progresses.
+Sessions will usually take place on a weekly or biweekly basis at first, and then may be scheduled less frequently as treatment progresses.

 The length of treatment will depend on how progress is made during our sessions together.
 My job is to help you get to a place where you no longer need to see me for therapy.
 For some people, that may be just a few sessions.
 For others, therapy may extend for a longer period.

 If I bring my child to see you, how do I know what they are doing with you?

 Before I work with your child for the first time, I will speak with you in person or on the phone about your concerns.
 At the child’s first appointment, we will meet together with you for a few minutes, and then I will meet with your child alone.
 Later in our session, your child and I will meet with you again to discuss some of the things we would like you to know, so that you can support practicing strategies at home.
 It is important that you know I will not share every detail your child shares with me.
 Confidentiality means that I will keep their information private.
 Exceptions to this exist, of course.
 If your child shares that they are being hurt or abused, that they know of someone else who is, or that they are thinking of harming themselves, I cannot maintain their confidentiality.